What to check out in London this Summer

 Best beaches in Tuscany

-Explore Tuscany’s top beaches directly by train: Viareggio and Forte dei Marmi along the Versilia coast, with well-equipped facilities and wide sandy shores; further south, San Vincenzo and Castiglione della Pescaia offer crystalline waters and unspoilt natural surroundings.
+Explore Tuscany’s top beaches directly by train: Viareggio and Forte dei Marmi along the Versilia coast; further south, San Vincenzo and Castiglione della Pescaia offer crystalline waters and unspoilt natural surroundings.

 󰄽